Legal

 34. Force Majeure

-34.1 CODEX Freight is not liable for failure or delay caused by events beyond its reasonable control.
+34.1 Codex Freight is not liable for failure or delay caused by events beyond its reasonable control.

-34.2 Such events include weather, fire, flood, storm, natural disaster, port congestion, industrial action, labour shortage, transport disruption, road closure, equipment shortage, carrier cancellation, war, terrorism, piracy, civil unrest, pandemic, quarantine event, Authority delay, government direction, cyber incident, power failure or system outage.
+34.2 Such events include (without limitation) weather, fire, flood, storm, natural disaster, port congestion, industrial action, labour shortage, transport disruption, road closure, equipment shortage, carrier cancellation, war, terrorism, piracy, civil unrest, pandemic, quarantine event, Authority delay, government direction, cyber incident, power failure or system outage.

-34.3 CODEX Freight may suspend, cancel, vary, reroute or subcontract Services where reasonably necessary due to a force majeure event.
+34.3 Codex Freight may suspend, cancel, vary, reroute or subcontract Services where reasonably necessary due to a force majeure event.

 35. Advice and Information

-35.1 Any advice, estimate, classification guidance, customs guidance, transit advice or regulatory information provided by CODEX Freight is general operational assistance only unless CODEX Freight expressly agrees in writing to provide professional advice.
+35.1 Any advice, estimate, classification guidance, customs guidance, transit advice or regulatory information provided by Codex Freight is general operational assistance only unless Codex Freight expressly agrees in writing to provide professional advice.

 35.2 The Customer should obtain its own legal, tax, customs, insurance, technical and compliance advice where required.

-35.3 CODEX Freight is not liable for reliance on advice or information by a person other than the Customer.
+35.4 Codex Freight is not liable for reliance on advice or information by a person other than the Customer.

 36. Variation